abhitatachar2000/kafka-event-processing/README.md

-# Kafka Event Processing System
+# Event-Driven E-Commerce Management System

 ## Problem and Use Case